 No entities have been identified meeting Governmental Accounting Standards Board's (GASB) definition of component units, which are legally separate entities and, accordingly, none are included within the reporting entity.
 As previously noted, LSCPA is considered by the State as one of the academic entities that comprises TSUS; however, each entity is considered an agency of the State.
-LSCPA is affiliated with one alumni association that has the sole purpose of supporting the educational and other activities of the College.
+LSCPA is affiliated with one foundation and one alumni association that have the sole purpose of supporting the educational and other activities of the College.

-Notes to the Financial Statements For the Years Ended August 31, 2023 and 2022
+Notes to the Financial Statements For the Years Ended August 31, 2024 and 2023